Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/introduction.rst

    After changing the fields (*Fields* panel) or deflection (*Collision* panel) settings, you have to recalculate the particle, softbody or cloth system (*Free Cache*), this is not done automatically.
-You can clear the cache for all selected objects with :kbd:`Ctrl-B` --> *Free cache selected*.
+You can clear the cache for all selected objects with :kbd:`Ctrl-B` :menuselection:`--> Free cache selected`.

    *Particles* react to all kind of *Force Fields*, *Soft Bodies* only to *Spherical* / *Wind* / *Vortex*